PhoenixTales/phoenix-docs/promo/faq/en.md

 -->

-## Which engine is PHOENIX based on?
+## Which engine is PHOENIX driven by?

-GOTHIC is driven by the ZenGin, which was developed by the Mad Scientists and comes with its own script language called Daedalus.
-PHOENIX is based on this old Gothic Engine with advanced functionality realised via [Union](https://worldofplayers.ru/threads/41415/).
-Thereby we influence the game logic more profoundly than it would be possible via Daedalus alone.
-We write diverse engine injections (in form of union plugins) to (re-)implement the special features of the Gothic Alpha and realise our own ideas for Phoenix. <!--All these plugins combined form the nyxCore.-->
+Gothic is driven by the ZenGin, which was developed by the Mad Scientists and comes with its own script language called Daedalus.
+Phoenix is based on this very engine with advanced functionality realised via [Union](https://worldofplayers.ru/threads/41415/), by which we can influence the game logic more profoundly than it would be possible via Daedalus alone.
+We write diverse engine injections (as union plugins) to (re-)implement the special features of the Gothic Alpha and realise our own ideas. <!--All these plugins combined form the nyxCore.-->

 ## Will there be voice acting?